openstack/kolla-ansible/doc/source/admin/advanced-configuration.rst

    syslog_server: "172.29.9.145"
    syslog_udp_port: "514"

-You can also set syslog facility names for Swift and HAProxy logs.
+You can also set syslog facility names for HAProxy logs.
-By default, Swift and HAProxy use ``local0`` and ``local1``, respectively.
+By default, HAProxy uses ``local1``.

 .. code-block:: yaml

-   syslog_swift_facility: "local0"
    syslog_haproxy_facility: "local1"

 If Glance TLS backend is enabled (``glance_enable_tls_backend``), the syslog